Brief Algorithm to Analyze Sales Data

 1. Determine Your Goal & Metrics

-First, you should decide on the objective you follow to analyze your data and the major data point you strive to track.
-Once you are done, settle on the most suitable technique (-s) for performing your sales analysis, taking into account your company’s goals.
-Consider the most common methods of sales analysis:
+First, you should decide on the objective you follow to analyze your data and the major data points you strive to track.

 • tracking the number of sold goods;